-If your appeal was dismissed by the FSAC and having considered the reasons given for dismissing your appeal, you are dissatisfied with the FSAC decision, you may appeal on grounds to the Central Student Appeals Committee (CSAC).
+If your appeal was dismissed by the FSAC and, having considered the reasons given for dismissing your appeal, you remain dissatisfied with the FSAC decision, you may appeal on grounds to the Central Student Appeals Committee (CSAC).
 You cannot appeal directly to the CSAC, against the decision of the Board of Examiners.

 The CSAC is comprised of four members of academic staff who volunteer to hear student appeals.
 You will be invited to attend the CSAC meeting to present your appeal and a representative from the School will also be required to attend to provide additional information, if requested by the Committee.